employment law

 About 20 years ago, I became interested in representing clients who had been harassed or fired at work illegally.
-Since then I have handled cases for the employee involving:
+Since then, I have handled cases for employees involving:

-If this area of expertise has brought you to this part of our website, here are a few things I have learned about this type of claim:
+If this area of law has brought you to this part of my website, here are a few things I have learned about this type of claim:

 - The time period is short to file these claims.
 You should consult a lawyer as soon as possible if you think you have a claim against your employer.